-Capitalised terms used in this policy have the meanings given to them in point 14 below, unless the context requires otherwise.
+Capitalised terms used in this policy have the meanings given to them in section 14, unless the context requires otherwise.

-Keystart recognises that whistleblowers play an important role in identifying and calling out misconduct and harm to consumers and the community.
+Keystart recognises that whistleblowers play an important role in identifying and speaking up about misconduct and harm to consumers, and the community.

-Our whistleblower policy is intended to foster an open and transparent culture of ethical practice and accountability where Disclosers (including employees) can come forward to report on misconduct or wrongdoing within the organisation without reprisal.
+Keystart’s Whistleblower Policy is intended to foster an open and transparent culture of ethical practice and accountability, where Disclosers (including employees) feel comfortable to come forward to report on misconduct or wrongdoing within the organisation without reprisal.

-Indeed, our board of directors and executive management encourage Disclosers aware of any misconduct or wrongdoing to speak up and undertake that Keystart will treat all such disclosures seriously and confidentially and will investigate them promptly
+The Board of Directors and Executive Management encourage Disclosers that become aware of any misconduct or wrongdoing to speak up and undertake that Keystart will treat all such disclosures seriously and confidentially and will investigate them promptly and thoroughly.

-We believe that this policy is fundamental to good corporate governance and ethical business practices, complements our code of ethics and conduct and supports our values of ‘Customer Focus, Agility, Teamwork and Integrity’.
+Keystart believes that this policy is fundamental to good corporate governance and ethical business practices, complements our Code of Ethics and Conduct Policy, and supports our values of ‘Customer Focus, Agility, Teamwork and Integrity’.

 This policy’s objectives are to: